-- Hold a community panel conversation on a current peace and conflict issue. - Partner with local religious groups on an interfaith dialogue. - Organize a multicultural festival focused on perspectives of peace. - Work with the local government to adopt a proclamation recognizing the International Day of Peace. - Participate in an act of volunteerism or service to help those in need.
+- Organize a multicultural festival focused on perspectives of peace. - Work with the local government to adopt a proclamation recognizing the International Day of Peace. - Participate in an act of volunteerism or service to help those in need.
 In addition to opportunities that may be available in your own community, organizations like Points of Light have Virtual Volunteer Opportunities.